Bilderbuch

 Bilderbuch (English: "Picture Book") is an Austrian rock band and was formed in Kremsmünster, Austria in 2005 but has been based in Vienna since 2008.
 The current band members are Maurice Ernst (vocals, guitar), Peter Horazdovsky (bass), Michael Krammer (guitar) and Philipp Scheibl (drums).
 The band has released 7 albums as of 2022.
 The band began with indie rock, but over the years increasingly adopted elements of hip hop, electronic music and various pop styles.

 The band's song "Spliff" was featured in the 2016 Gore Verbinski film A Cure for Wellness.

+At the end of 2021 they toured the USA for the first time.